Electrical power is distributed to consumers in the United States by two types of utilities:

 The war also led to the creation of the Northwest Power Pool, a cooperative effort by public and private utilities to increase interconnections and exchanges of electric power.
 With one half of all BPA electricity reserved for public power uses, Oregon and Washington lawmakers approved legislation allowing residents in rural areas and cities to form public utility districts or

 PUDs and electric cooperatives.
-All would buy cheap hydropower from BPA and distribute it to customers throughout the Northwest ensuring local ownership, control and lower electric rates for consumers.
+All would buy cheap hydropower from BPA and distribute it to customers throughout the Northwest insuring local ownership, control and lower electric rates for consumers.
 BPA, the marketer for this federal electricity is headquartered in Portland.

 Under its first administrator, BPA, began an aggressive transmission line construction program that enabled, BPA, to deliver electrical power from Columbia River dams easily.
 These tall pillars represented the beginning of an electric grid system that's still in use today.
 Today, one half of all Columbia River power is reserved for publicly owned utilities, the other half for industry.